ReeceKidd/HeroAPITest/README.md

 # Tests

-To test the project go to the "tests" sub folder and run the following command on each of the files: <b>"mocha [fileName] --timeout=0"</b>.
-Their are 100+ API tests, I can take the validation further if its required.
+To test the project go to the "tests" sub folder and run the following command on each of the files: <b>"mocha [fileName] --timeout=0"</b>.<br>

+To run all the tests go to the home directory and run: <b> mocha .\tests\ --timeout=0 </b>

+Their are 111 API tests, I can take the validation further if its required.

 # CustomersTest
 This solution uses a MongoDB database, node and express to offer various API routes related to a retail store.